-If you're watching the TaylorMade Driving Relief event at Seminole Golf Club, you may have noticed that none of the four players -- Rory McIlroy, Dustin Johnson, Rickie Fowler and Matthew Wolff -- are using laser rangefinders, also called distance-measuring devices, to measure how far they are from the hole.
+If you're watching the TaylorMade Driving Relief event at Seminole Golf Club, you may have noticed that the four players -- Rory McIlroy, Dustin Johnson, Rickie Fowler and Matthew Wolff -- are using laser rangefinders, also called distance-measuring devices, to measure how far they are from the hole.

 Why are the players using lasers?